microsoft/dicom-server/docs/users/Conformance.md

 | POST   | ../studies         | Store instances. |
 | POST   | ../studies/{study} | Store instances for a specific study. |

-Parameter `'study'` corresponds to the DICOM attribute StudyInstanceUID.
-If specified, any instance that does not belong to the provided study will be rejected with '`43265`' warning code.
+Parameter `study` corresponds to the DICOM attribute StudyInstanceUID.
+If specified, any instance that does not belong to the provided study will be rejected with `43265` warning code.

-The following `'Accept'` header(s) for the response are supported:
+The following `Accept` header(s) for the response are supported:

 - `application/dicom+json`

-The following `'Content-Type'` header(s) are supported:
+The following `Content-Type` header(s) are supported:

 - `multipart/related; type="application/dicom"`